EwaJ94/my-recipes/README.md

 # My recipes - recipe finder application
-This application built with React, allows users to search for recipes by keywords or choose from a set of predefined categories.
+This application created in React, allows users to search for recipes by keywords or choose from a set of predefined categories.
 Users can also save their favorite recipes and toggle between light and dark modes.
 The application fetches recipes from the Edamam Recipe API.

 ## Features
 * Users can search for recipes using a keyword.